-Management Board and theme champion (social justice and injustice), Newcastle Institute of Social Renewal
+Management Board and theme champion (social justice and citizenship), Newcastle Institute of Social Renewal

 Module co-ordinator, Public law (2010-)